ThisPlatypus/chiaracamerota.github.io/content/papers/paper2 copy/index.md

 ---
 title: "The Finer Points of Sausage Dogs"
-tags: ["Magnetic sensors", "Neural networks" "Convolutional Neural Networks"]
+tags: ["Magnetic sensors", "Neural networks", "Convolutional Neural Networks"]
 author: ["Giovanni Donati", "Michele Basso", "Marco Mugnaini", "Chiara Camerota"]
 description: "This paper studies the fault recognitions in an ABMs system.
 Published in 2024 IEEE International Workshop on Metrology for Industry 4.0 & IoT (MetroInd4.0 & IoT), 2024."
 summary: "This paper studies the fault recognitions in an ABMs system."